Chart Color Schemes

 Googong has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 18 projects likely impacting the area.
-Notable ones are Googong Hotel, Googong Township, Winona Googong, and Googong Convenience Centre, as detailed below.
+AreaSearch has identified 18 projects likely to impact the area.
+Key projects include Googong Hotel, Googong Township, Winona Googong, and Googong Convenience Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.